Recognizing Good Aviation Risk Management Training Is Crucial

 - That sounds like the training course did a great job; but

-- If you had also taken a pre-assessment and received an 85%, then the training actually only marginally improved your abilities.
+- If you had also taken a pre-assessment and received 85%, then the training actually only marginally improved your abilities.

-Pre and end-of-course assessments also provide other quantifiable long term benefits for your company that are useful for safety performance monitoring;
+Pre and end-of-course assessments also provide other quantifiable long-term benefits for your company that are useful for safety performance monitoring;

 - Track average training assessment scores (for different training topics) for your organization over time;

-- Monitor average pre to end assessment improvements to assess whether current training is effective or not.
+- Monitor average pre-to-end assessment improvements to assess whether current training is effective or not.

 Assessments before and after training are both crucial for understanding the quality of an aviation risk management training course.
 If a training course does not include these elements, you may want to look elsewhere.

 - How to Conduct Safety Performance Monitoring and Measurement